bujosa/castula/README.md

 # castula
-This is a simple project in spring boot for undestand how works testing
+This is a simple project in spring boot for undestand how works testing, integration tests and how to use mockito and mockmvc.

 ## Goals